dpcheng/BrickOut/README.md

 `brick.js`: This script will house the logic of clearing when in contact with the ball, and occasionally dropping power-ups (see Bonus Features)

 ## Implementation Timeline
+**Day 1**:

 ## Bonus Features
+Once I complete the MVPs, I may update the game with these features:
+* Control the paddle using the mouse instead keyboard presses
+* Bricks will occasionally drop power-ups.
+If the paddle touches the power-up, the gameplay will be altered.
+Potential power-ups are:
+  * Longer paddle: Increase the size of the paddle
+  * Sticky paddle: Can 'catch' the ball, reposition the paddle, and press the button to release the ball at will
+  * Multi-ball: The ball splits into 3.
+The player loses the paddle when all 3 balls have touched the bottom of the screen
+  * Strong ball: The ball doesn't bounce on contact with the brick, but passes through and clears any bricks in its path

 [wireframe]: ./wireframe.png